 Conclusion – so Edit Suits Co. “shiok” or not?

 Most definitely, after seeing how the garments from Edit Suits turned out!
 I was pleasantly surprised by how good the fit was, especially given the lack of basted fitting.
 In addition, the suit is pretty well crafted too, with several features (such as functional buttonholes, mop/horn buttons, pic stitching, etc) coming standard with Edit Suits.
 The various customisation options turned out looking great as well, though I wish they carried more trimming options for the shirt.
 All in all though, I was definitely more than satisfied with the garments they delivered – for those looking for a fuss-free, efficient tailoring experience, I definitely would highly recommend Edit Suits!

 A 2-piece house fabric (100% wool) suit at Edit Suits starts from $699, with canvassed premium suits (VBC, Loro Piana, Dormeuil, etc) starting from $999.
 Shirts start from $99.
-For readers, Edit Suits has kindly offered a free shirt (worth $99) with every purchase of a suit with a minimum spend $999, and a free pair of chinos (worth $189) with every purchase of a suit with a minimum spending of $1499.
+For readers, Edit Suits has kindly offered a $100 discount with every purchase of a suit+shirt with a minimum spend $999, and a free pair of chinos (worth $189) with every purchase of a suit with a minimum spending of $1499.
 Simply quote “WAHSOSHIOK” while booking your appointment or flash this article in-store.
 You can also quote the promo code “wahsoquick20” to enjoy 20% off your first shirting order online.

 Read Part 1 of the review here, whereby I chronicled my experience of getting a 3 piece suit and shirt tailored at Edit Suits!

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!